HandtoEarth/Field/index.md

 Lorem ipsum

-# 5. Logging into the Server
+# 5. Logging in as a User

 Once you have created the user account, the user will be able to log in and access the server.
 All the user needs is *lorem ipsum* is a Linux client running Mozilla Firefox or a Windows client running Internet Explorer.